Mangatsuka Station: Lines

 The station is served by the Kitto Line and is located 10.6 km from the starting point of the line at Miyakonojō.

 Layout

 The station consists of a side platform serving a single track at grade.
 There is no station building but a shed has been set up at the station entrance as a waiting room.
 From the shed, there is a short flight of two steps required to access the platform.
 Parking and a bike shed are available at the station forecourt.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 1 March 1947 as an additional station on the existing track of the Kitto Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Tanigashira came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 31 passengers (boarding only) per day.